crossplane/crossplane/docs/services-developer-guide.md

 * Use the `+kubebuilder:subresource:status` [comment marker].

-The `Parameters` struct should be a _high fidelity_ representation of the writable fields of the external resource's API.
+The `Parameters` struct should be a _high fidelity_ representation of the writeable fields of the external resource's API.
 Put otherwise, if your favourite cloud represents Favourite DB instances as a JSON object then `FavouriteDBParameters` should marshal to a something as close to that JSON object as possible while still complying with Kubernetes API conventions.